-Recipient of the Award for Application of Science and Technology for Rural Development - 1980
+Recipient of Jamnalal Bajaj Award for Application of Science and Technology for Rural Development-1980

-Dr. Anil Sadgopal, who is a Master of Science in Plant Physiology and Chemistry from the Indian Agricultural Research Institute, New Delhi, and a Doctorate in Biochemistry from the California Institute of Technology, U.S.A., is the Founder of Kishore Bharati and the moving spirit behind this organization.
-Hardly 30 at the time in 1971 he gave up a promising career as a theoretical scientist in the Molecular Biology Department of the Tata Institute of Fundamental Research (TIFR), Bombay, to devote his life for the improvement of the living conditions of the people in the villages.
+Dr Anil Sadgopal, who has a M.Sc. in Plant Physiology and Chemistry from the Indian Agricultural Research Institute, New Delhi, and Ph.D. in Biochemistry from the California Institute of Technology, U.S.A., is the Founder of Kishore Bharati and the moving spirit behind this organization.
+Hardly 30 at the time in 1971 he gave up a promising career as a theoretical scientist in the Molecular Biology Department of the Tata Institute of Fundamental Research, Bombay, to devote his life for the improvement of the living conditions of the people in the villages.
 He inspired a few other young scientists of high academic qualifications and diverse professional backgrounds including field experience in rural education and development to join hands with him in the venture.